incompatible character encodings

 s = "\u017Elu\u0165ou\u010dk\u00fd"

 I would expect that if the strings are not in the same encoding, that Ruby will do everything they can to satisfy me, but they just tries if there is possible conversion to ASCII otherwise exception is fired.
 This is really annoying behavior.

 Have you considered to allow such string merge?

-#7 Updated by Yui NARUSE almost 6 years ago
+#7 Updated by Yui NARUSE about 6 years ago

 I wrote above but in Japanese, second is its translation.

 James' and string19 is also well documented.

 People in ISO 8859 may think why Unicode is not a super set of Windows-1252.

 In Japan, because of lack of standard conversion tables